-Budgeted cost: £ 3500
+Budgeted cost: £ 2,500

-Activity Evidence that supports this approach Challenge number(s) addressed Tutor led funding £ There is a large body of evidence that tutoring and small-group tuition is effective - particularly where it is targeted at pupils' specific needs; and that it can be particularly effective for disadvantaged pupils 2 & 3, 5

-One to one support for children with significant needs SEN 1:1 provision where all aspects of the curriculum need to be adapted and alongside this, life skills need to be promoted and taught.
+Activity Evidence that supports this approach Challenge number(s) addressed Tutor led funding £ There is a large body of evidence that tutoring and small-group tuition is effective - particularly where it is targeted at pupils' specific needs; and that it can be particularly effective for disadvantaged pupils 2 & 3, 5 One to one support for children with significant needs 1:1 provision where all aspects of the curriculum need to be adapted.
 Use of Teaching Assistants in these cases are most effective when they are experienced and well trained.
-EEF 5 -- --- ---
+EEF 5